webforj/webforj-documentation/docs/layouts/app-layout.md

 ### Features

-The DWCJ App Layout is a component which allows for building common application layouts.
+The Webforj App Layout is a component which allows for building common application layouts.

 <ul>
     <li>Easy to use and customize</li>
     <li>Responsive design</li>
     <li>Multiple layout options</li>
-    <li>Works with DWCJ Dark Mode</li>
+    <li>Works with Webforj Dark Mode</li>
 </ul>

 It provides a header, footer , drawer, and content section all built into a responsive component which can be easily customized to quickly build common application layouts such as a dashboard.
 The header and footer are fixed, the drawer slides in and out of the viewport, and the content is scrollable.

-Each part of the layout is a Div, which can contain any valid DWCJ control.
+Each part of the layout is a `Div`, which can contain any valid Webforj control.
 For best results, the application should include a viewport meta tag which contains viewport-fit=cover.
 The meta tag causes the viewport to be scaled to fill the device display.

 ```java
 @AppMeta(name = "viewport", content = "width=device-width, initial-scale=1.0, viewport-fit=cover, user-scalable=no")